bleekere/TAG/sample-files/austen/Lady-Susan.md

 	# a pagenumber is a self-contained structure with a rend annotation
 	# that indicates the topographical location of the pagenumber

-	# a letter starts with a title, follwed by a salute, and a content
+	# a letter starts with a title, followed by a salute, and a content

 	# a title is a self-contained structure that may contain several lines